imWayneWY/IssueTracker/Readme.md

 ## 1. Introduction

 ### 1.1 Purpose
 The purpose of this document is to build on issue tracker (bug tracker) system to manage issues and project members to ease the issue management.
-The main reason to build it is to learn and practice .NET, and improve my front-end skills as well.
+The main reason to build it is to learn and practice .NET in 2021, and improve my front-end skills as well.

 ### 1.2 Document Conventions
 This docement uses the following conventions.